List of villages in Bangladesh

 This is a list of villages in Bangladesh.
 A village is a clustered human settlement or community, larger than a hamlet but smaller than a town, with a population ranging from a few hundred to a few thousand.
 Some villages in Bangladesh may be covered in thickets of trees, including bamboo, coconut, date palm, betel nut, mango and jackfruit.
-Despite this, "only a small portion of the country’s land surface is covered with forests".
+However, "only a small portion of the country’s land surface is covered with forests".